 The Dangers of Thwarted Male Entitlement

-Though Rodger claims to have been bullied in his autobiography, his rhetoric demonstrates the belief in his own superiority, which Kalish and Kimmel (2010) identified as a core characteristic of perpetrators in a study of school shooters: “the shooters felt both victimised by others and superior to them.
+Though the Santa Barbara perpetrator claims to have been bullied in his autobiography, his rhetoric demonstrates the belief in his own superiority, which Kalish and Kimmel (2010) identified as a core characteristic of perpetrators in a study of school shooters: “the shooters felt both victimised by others and superior to them.
 They felt humiliated by their presumed inferiors.”
 Dr. Amy Barnhorst similarly explains that perpetrators of mass shooting demonstrate “this entitlement, this envy of others, this feeling that they deserve something that the world is not giving them.
 And they are angry at others that they see are getting it.”

 Kalish and Kimmel developed the concept of “aggrieved entitlement,” described as “a gendered sense that [the male mass shooters] were entitled, indeed, even expected – to exact their revenge on all who had hurt them.
 It wasn’t enough to have been harmed; they also had to believe that they were justified.”
-In the misogynist incel community, the self-justification for violence laid out by Rodger becomes part of the foundation for a social movement ideology, in which individual grievance is transformed into a community-wide injustice premised on male sexual entitlement.
+In the misogynist incel community, the self-justification for violence laid out by the Santa Barbara perpetrator becomes part of the foundation for a social movement ideology, in which individual grievance is transformed into a community-wide injustice premised on male sexual entitlement.

 Ignoring Red Flags